-Option a: king mackerel Option b: Spanish mackerel Option c: cobia
+Option a: king mackerel Option b: Spanish mackerel

-The South Atlantic Council is concerned that the commercial annual catch limits (ACLs) will be filled by fishermen in one state before fish are available to fishermen in other states (e.g., NC and FL).
-This becomes more probable as the ACLs are lowered (e.g., Spanish mackerel) or the commercial ACL established is very low (e.g., cobia).
-Allocating state by state would be similar to how commercial quotas are managed in the Mid-Atlantic and New England areas for some species.
+The South Atlantic Council is concerned that the commercial annual catch limits (ACLs) will be filled by fishermen in one state before fish are available to fishermen in other states (e.g., NC).
+This becomes more probable as the ACLs are lowered (e.g., Spanish mackerel).
+Allocating by region would be similar to how commercial quotas are managed in the Mid-Atlantic and New England areas for some species.
 Fishermen and some state representatives have expressed a desire to move in this direction.